CrazyHackGUT/sm-TranslationsBuilder/README.md

-# sm-TranslationsBuilder
+# Translations Builder
-Translations Builder for SourceMod
+This tool is under of developing!